Yurii17/Web-Scraper/README.md

 # Web scraper

-## Problem
+## Task

-We want to use the [Massachusetts Board of Registration in Medicine](https://findmydoctor.mass.gov/) to verify a license we receive as input.
+Use the [Massachusetts Board of Registration in Medicine](https://findmydoctor.mass.gov/) to verify a license we receive as input.

 Write a web scraper that takes input at [cypress/fixtures/input.json](cypress/fixtures/input.json) in the form of: